MoldyMacaroniX/dashword.net/_src/posts/minecaps-levels-limbo-collab-level-have-been-rated-after-controversial-decision-by-robtop.md

 While it now contains an explicit content warning at the start, the fact that RobTop chose to rate a horror level that many players would find disturbing has left the community in disbelief.

 **It is worth noting that not all rated levels are able to be played with parental controls on.** That option only allows featured levels, which Collab Level is not.

+Overall, what has yet to happen to Collab Level is uncertain.
+There is a chance RobTop will unrate it if he is called out, but as of now, nobody has expressed serious distaste for the level being rated.